kettanaito/react-advanced-form/docs/general/getting-started.md

 > **Note: **`FormProvider` is not mandatory for the forms to work, but it is highly recommended to handle application-wide form settings in this way.
 The latter ensures a consistent user and developer experience.

 ### Create a custom form
 We are going to use a [`react-advanced-form-addons`](https://github.com/kettanaito/react-advanced-form-addons) package designed as a fast prototyping tool for React Advanced Form.
-You can, and most likely will, use your own custom fields which suit your project's visual needs.
+You can, and *should*, use your own custom fields which suit your project's visual needs.

 ```jsx
 import React from 'react';